-Reporting to the Vice Provost for Student Success, the Executive Director is responsible for CTL's overall strategic design and implementation of programs aimed at strengthening faculty teaching skills and promoting teacher innovation, increasing faculty engagement with the center, oversight of digital course design services, and enhancement of learning support services for undergraduate and graduate students.
-In collaboration with the Office of the Provost, the Executive Director will promote a culture of continuing skills development among faculty, enhance the quality of course design and application of best practices across face-to-face, online, and mixed-modality courses and improve UNM's performance in promoting equitable student success.
+Reporting to the Associate Provost for Faculty Success, the Executive Director is responsible for CTL's overall strategic design and implementation of programs aimed at strengthening faculty teaching skills and promoting teacher innovation, oversight of digital course design services, and enhancement of learning support services for undergraduate and graduate students.
+In collaboration with the Office of the Provost, the Executive Director will promote a culture of continuing skills development among faculty, improve UNM's performance in promoting equitable student success, and enhance the quality of course design and application of best practices across face-to-face, online, and mixed-modality courses.

 The Executive Director will work alongside faculty, staff, and students to help define and execute CTL's mission, set the direction for student and faculty success, and create and maintain an infrastructure that supports and realizes CTL's mission of being a world-class center for teaching and learning.
 The Executive Director oversees a team of 30 professional staff, approximately 100 student staff, and a \$4.5 million budget.
-The Executive Director is supported by a Senior Operations Manager (Teaching Support and Digital Learning) and a Senior Program Manager (Student Learning Assistance and Graduate Support).
+The Executive Director also leads a three-person leadership team: a Senior Operations Manager (Digital Learning and Teaching support), a Senior Program Manager (Student Learning Assistance and Graduate Support), and a Senior Business Manager.

 CTL has many distinguishing strengths, including a diverse group of highly skilled and dedicated staff and a vibrant portfolio of programs and services.
-The overarching aim for the next Executive Director will be to build on these strengths to lead CTL to greater excellence in which faculty, staff, and students work together to increase their impact and reach in transforming the educational experience at UNM.
+The overarching aim for the next Executive Director will be to build on these strengths to lead CTL into a new era of even greater excellence in which students, staff, and faculty work together to advance their work, increase their impact/reach, and bring greater distinction to the unit.